collaborativebioinformatics/MoVana/README.md

 *Dmitrii - get the dataset

-*Farha - identify mosaic SVs and affected genes?
+*Farha - identify mosaic SVs and affected genes

-*Franceso, Gobi - integrate VEP/other gene function DB into the pipeline for annotation?
+*Gobi - integrate gene function DB into the pipeline for annotation

 *Gil - write the paper